1jour1vin

 Food and wine pairings

-Perfect for sharing with family and friends, everyday cooking, and enhanced conviviality.
-Ideal with grilled fish, roast chicken, pork tenderloin casserole with mushrooms in cream sauce, or a nice salad or vegetable dish.
+Perfect for sharing with family and friends, for everyday meals, and for enhancing the joy of togetherness.
+Ideal with grilled fish, roast chicken, pork tenderloin braised in a casserole with a few mushrooms in cream sauce, or even a fresh salad or a vegetable dish.

 Bettane & Desseauve